codeddesign/videoapp-l53/README.md

 6. Copy `.env.example` to `.env` and edit the file according to your local development environment.

-7. Install both PHP and JS dependencies - `composer install` and `yarn install`, respectively.
+7. Install both PHP and JS dependencies - `composer install` and `npm install`, respectively.

 8. Migrate and seed your database: `php artisan migrate` and `php artisan db:seed`

-9. Start the Webpack Dev Server using `yarn run dev`.
+9. Start the Webpack Dev Server using `npm run dev`.

-10. Start the Socket.io server using `node socket.js`.
-Alternatively use [pm2](https://github.com/Unitech/pm2) to run it as a service.

 # Contributing

 1. Please make all your changes in a new git branch: `git checkout -b my-new-feature develop`.

-2. When you're ready to submit your changes, make sure your code passes all tests (`composer run tests`) and that you're following the code styling guidelines - run `composer run lint` to lint your PHP code and `yarn run lint` to lint your JS code.
+2. When you're ready to submit your changes, make sure your code passes all tests (`composer run tests`) and that you're following the code styling guidelines - run `composer run lint` to lint your PHP code and `npm run lint` to lint your JS code.

 3. After making sure your code is ready, push your new branch using: `git push -u origin my-new-feature` (**do not** push to master or develop directly).